-Burning occurs through exposure to either extreme heat, cold, or acid.
+Characters can be Burned through exposure to either extreme heat or acid, or Frostbitten from extreme cold.
+All such injuries are considered to be Burns.
 The severity of the burn and the speed at which the body recovers from them varies with the intensity of the trauma.
 Burns fall into three categories: first, second, or third degree.